What is menopause?

 - menstruation disorders – less abundant and irregular menstrual flow, bleeding between periods

-- dermatological problems – flabby skin, developing cellulite, bristle nails, hair loss, acne, seborrhoea etc.
+- dermatological problems – flabby skin, developing cellulite, brittle nails, hair loss, acne, seborrhoea, etc.

 - dizziness – often connected with hot flashes and increased pressure

 - weight gain – the feeling of hunger is more frequent and it is more difficult to lose the excess weight